SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-application-gateway.md

 ## Setup

 :::note
-This app support only Application Gateway v2 as  Application Gateway V1 will soon be deprecated
+This app supports only Application Gateway V2 since Application Gateway V1 will soon be deprecated.
 :::

 Azure service sends monitoring data to Azure Monitor, which can then [stream data to Eventhub](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/stream-monitoring-data-event-hubs).
 Sumo Logic supports: